 This is an invitation from the restaurant Akkawy

 I live in a small village called Friedrichshain.
 Small village… There are 2x more inhabitants here than in the town I grew up in.
 It feels like a village, though.
 You go out and always bump into people you know or just recognize from the street.
 Last night me, Johan and Andrew were walking down the street when we all of a sudden bumped into Julian, owner of Akkawy.
-The guys had eaten at his place before and Andrew came up with the idea of writing an article about the place for his blog.
-Johan came up with the idea that I should make a blog post as well, so here you go.
+The guys had eaten at his place before and Andrew came up with the idea of writing an article about the place for a website he’s working for, Johan came up with the idea that I should make a blog post as well, so here you go.
 I said yes cause I was already sure the food is amazing, the restaurant is located just a few buildings away from where I live, so I’m passing by almost every day.

 Not saving the best for last; starting with the yummiest picture.
 It’s shakshuka, hummus with eggplant, hummus with beetroot & fatush.